The Itsy Bitsy Spider song was perfect this week for working on our /sp/ blends and we got in tons of language too.

 I absolutely love using rhymes, stories, and songs in therapy.
 Yes, we sing a LOT!

 Boy, did we get lots packed into those two hours!
 No worries, if you do traditional small groups, you’ll find any of these activities are great for shorter sessions too.
 Bonus… it will help you have several sessions planned!

 |Itsy Bitsy Spider by Keith Chapman|

-We started off reading the Itsy Bitsy Spider by Keith Chapman.
-I love this book!
-The little spider gets blown away and lands on all the animals in the farm, before finding his way back home to Mama.
+I absolutely love this book!
+The little spider gets blown away and lands on all the animals on the farm, before finding his way back home to Mama.
 The book has a raised, glittery strand of web silk for the children to touch.
 It’s very cool.

 Next, we did following directions and prepositions.
 “Find the spider at the top of the spout.
 Color him purple.
 Find the spider on the web.
 Color him green.”
 Everything is more fun with dot markers, but crayons are fine too.

 |Objects or bugs in gelatin|